chiggum/skyhawk/ReadMe.txt

 *Description of Project
--My first experience with JScript.
+-My first experience with JS.
--Html5 canvas tag to draw each object/element of the game.
+-HTML5 canvas tag to draw each object/element of the game.
--JScript to add motion to objects.
+-JS to add motion to objects.
 -Spritesheet for images.

 * Gameplay